erkaiyublog/erkaiyublog.github.io/_posts/2024-03-02-git-quick-review.md

     ~/My_Project(main)# git config --global user.email "<your email>" ~/My_Project(main)# git config --global user.name "<your name>"

-## Basic Operations on the Main Branch
+# Basic Operations on a Single Main Branch
 ### Git Status
 Git status shows the status of the Git repository.
 It lists the changes worth noticing in different sectinos.
 For example,